Okounkov bodies and Seshadri constants: Abstract

 \section{Abstract}

-Okounkov bodies, which are closed convex sets defined for big line bundles, have rich information of the line bundles.
+Okounkov bodies, which are closed convex sets defined for big line bundles, have rich information on the line bundles.
 On the other hand, Seshadri constants are invariants which measure the positivity of line bundles.
 In this paper, we prove that Okounkov bodies give lower bounds of Seshadri constants.
-We also investigate Seshadri constants in toric cases.